junbon-deriv/japan/kyoto/kyoto.md

 - **8:30 PM**: Arrive back in Kyoto Station (convenient to your hotel)

 ### Dinner
 - **Tempura Ten no Meshi Gionhonten**.
 Reservation made at 9pm.
+15 minutes walk from hotel.
 Closes at 11PM.

 ## DAY 5 (TUE, MAY 27): ARASHIYAMA & NISHIKI MARKET